SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Experimental Evaluation

 \subsection{Automatic Test Generation}

 \paragraph{Comparing Test Generation Methods} We compare test generation performance in \cref{tab:test_gen} where all methods have access only to the issue description and the original codebase.
-We observe that using the original git code-diff format, \zsb only generates valid patches for $16.2\%$ of issues.
-Using our novel test-specific code-diff format (\zsp) boosts this rate to $77.1\%$ yielding a $15$x increase in \ftp rate to $6.3\%$.
-While picking the best among five generated tests (\paf) even yields $11.5\%$, the heuristics employed by \libro can only convert about half of this gap into an \ftp rate of $9.1\%$, still beating \acr which achieves an \ftp rate of $7.5\%$. \swea, however, outperforms \libro at $9.9\%$ \ftp rate, increased to $11.1\%$, when instructed to check its generated tests (\sweap).
-Interestingly, \swea produces fewer initially failing tests than \acr and \libro despite having almost perfect applicability and yielding a higher \ftp rate.
+We observe that using the original git code-diff format, \zsb only generates well-formed patches for $48.6\%$ of issues.
+Using our novel test-specific code-diff format (\zsp) boosts this rate to $89.5\%$ yielding an almost $3$x increase in success rate (\suc) to $9.4\%$.
+While picking the best among five generated tests (\paf) even yields an \suc of $20.3\%$, the heuristics employed by \libro can only convert about half of this gap into an \suc of $14.1\%$, still beating \acr and \aider which achieve an \suc of $9.1\%$ and $12.7\%$ respectively.